MohammadBnei/vos-monolith/back/api/README.md

 ## Swagger UI

-When the application is running, you can access the Swagger UI at:
+When the application is running in development mode (LogLevel=debug), you can access the Swagger UI at:

 ```
 http://localhost:8080/swagger/index.html
 ```

+Note: Swagger UI is only available in development mode for security reasons.

 ## Swagger YAML